 Bruce & Beverly Murch

-We met in 1979 in Bible college in upstate New York, where Beverly was born and raised.
+We met in 1979 at Elim Bible Institute in upstate New York, where Beverly was born and raised.
 Bruce was born in Connecticut, and his ancestors go back to the Mayflower.
 We have lived here in Virginia for 20 years now, and consider ourselves Virginians.
 Lord willing, we will die and be buried here, surrounded by our huge family.

 Bruce & Bev started out in full-time ministry almost immediately after marriage, becoming group-home parents for problem kids in Ontario, Canada.
 Bruce was associate pastor in several churches during the 1980s in Georgia and Massachusetts, until he founded Project Rescue of Western Mass. in 1989, an anti-abortion, street-level ministry that involved temporarily closing abortuaries, and having sidewalk counselors on site to offer help and alternatives to women and girls who showed up and could not get in.
 That resulted in being either in court or in jail for the next 6 years.
 Beverly was the rock during those years, the constant in the Murch Family.
 Many hundreds of unborn babies were saved, some of whom we held in our arms later.